 Congratulations!
 You’ve decided to purchase a home.
 Now it’s time to prepare yourself to make educated decisions by learning about the process, the people who can assist you, and the associated costs.

 Buying a home can be one of the most expensive, but rewarding decisions you’ll ever make.
-As with any large investment, it’s important to do your research and properly educate yourself become you reach a decision.
+As with any large investment, it’s important to do your research and properly educate yourself before you reach a decision.

 With so many things to consider, where should you begin?
 This article will walk you through the home buying process.

 Set a budget.

 This is arguably the most important factor to consider when deciding on a home.
 Buying a home is a considerable financial investment.
 This decision should be well-thought out and made in accordance with your spending and saving goals.
 The selling price of a home is not the only cost to consider.
 Homeownership includes both upfront and ongoing costs, so let’s highlight these differences.

 Upfront costs may include: